 To book a ceremony in a registrars office just call your selected office directly to check available dates.
 You may be asked to pay a deposit.

 To be married in an agreed venue you need to contact the registrar.
 You will need to complete an AP1 form to book a registrar to come out to the venue on the day.
 The AP1 form is issued by the venue.
 You will need to pay the registrars attendance fee.
 Details of the fees can be downloaded at the bottom of the page.

 In Edinburgh our staff are on hand to help make your day special.
 We give you the option to individually tailor and personalise your own ceremony.
 We have amended ceremony booklets and of course you can talk to our staff at anytime.
-However there can be no religious content in a civil ceremony.
+However there should be no religious content in a civil ceremony.

 All paperwork is submitted six to eight weeks before the wedding along with any outstanding balance.
 After paperwork is complete its just a case of turning up on the day.

 If you are being married by a religious celebrant or other belief system, paperwork is submitted to the registrar six to eight weeks before the date of the wedding.
-You can download fees for being married by a religious celebrant.
+Details of the fees can be downloaded at the bottom of the page.